hypernovatoast/bluesky-api-token-refresh/README.md

 CONFIGURATION OPTIONS

 To avoid hardcoding sensitive values, this script uses environment variables for configuration.
-The following variables must be set:
+The following variables must be set in ./secrets/errorReporting.env:

     $errorRecipient: The email address to receive error notifications.
     $myUsername: The Linux username with a configured email client.